-In addition to your personal income tax liability, if your contracting salary is above the prevailing thresholds, both you and your company (limited or umbrella) will need to pay National Insurance Contributions to HMRC.
+If your salary is above the current thresholds, both you and your company must pay National Insurance Contributions to HMRC.

-All UK employers must pay Employers’ NICs on salaries paid to their employees, and the employees themselves must pay Employees’ NICs on any income they earn.
+All UK employers pay Employers’ NICs on salaries paid to their employees, and employees pay Employees’ NICs on any income they earn.

 National Insurance for Employees

-If you’re a contractor, you will be an employee of your own limited company, an employee of an umbrella company employer, or in some cases, a PAYE employee of an employment agency.
+If you’re a contractor, you are an employee of your own limited company, an employee of an umbrella company employer, or in some cases, a PAYE employee of an employment agency.

-If you’re working via an umbrella company or an a PAYE basis with an agency, income tax and NICs will be deducted at source and paid to HMRC on your behalf.
+If you work via an umbrella company or on a PAYE basis with an agency, income tax and NICs is deducted at source and paid to HMRC on your behalf.

 National Insurance for Employers

-All employers must pay Class 1 NICs on the salaries they pay to their staff.
+All employers pay Class 1 NICs on the salaries they pay to their employees.

-If you’re working via an umbrella scheme (or contracting directly with an agency), then your employer will allow for employers’ NICs at source from your gross fees.
+If you work via an umbrella (or contract directly with an agency), your employer will account for employers’ NICs at source from your gross fees.

-If you are contracting via your own limited company, the company must pay employers’ NICs on any salary payments.
+If you contract via your own limited company, the company must pay employers’ NICs on any salary payments.

 Other Types of National Insurance

-The ‘self employed’ pay Class 2 and Class4 NICs.
-Class 2 liabilities are paid via self-assessment (the rate is currently £2.80/week on earnings of £5,965 or more per year), and are expected to be abolished in the near future.
+Class 2 liabilities are paid via self-assessment (the rate is £3.45/week on earnings of £6,725 or more per year for 2023/4).
+This is the small profits threshold.

 Class 4 liabilities are worked out via the self-assessment process each year.